matt123miller/dnd-journal/game-1/game-1.md

 Liana smiled despite the situation. _We have a lot in common then._

 They began to move from side to side, staring intently at each other.
 Looking for an opening.
 No space to manouvre.
 A swipe or feint testing the defenses.
 Trading blows.
 Liana lacked the reach of his longer weapon and even longer arms.
 The dwarf had a ball of fire swirling in his hands, trying to find the moment to hurl it at Liana but their careful melee and the sheer size of the Half-Orc was blocking a safe shot.
+At one end of the carriage Roanmara was also holding onto something, the feathers of a notched and drawn arrow brushing against her cheek, waiting for the right moment. _I don't know about this, what if I hit Nossirah?_ Looking down the train she saw a young girl poke her head above the protection of a chair before her father pulled her back. _I could hit an innocent passenger!_ She released some of the tension on the bow string, still waiting for a safe shot.

 Liana could already feel blood beginning to trickle down her left side from the crossbow bolt still lodged an inch into her flesh.
 Her left arm felt sluggish and hurt to move it.
 This wasn't the time to be short a limb. _Odds are too fair for my taste._